Typical and atypical solutions in non-convex neural networks with discrete and continuous weights: Numerical Experiments details

 \subsection{Sampling typical solutions}

 In order to sample typical solutions we use Simulated Annealing on a quadratic Hinge loss that is defined as follows

-By definition the Hinge loss has the same ground states as the error function loss but the high energy solutions organization helps the dynamics making the Hinge loss GS sampling much faster than in the error function case.
+By definition the Hinge loss has the same ground states as the error function loss; however the high energy solutions organization helps reaching the ground states in a much faster fashion than in the error function case.
 We start with a random vector on a unit sphere and at each step we propose a move in a random direction $w^{\prime} = w+\eta$, with $\eta = \epsilon \mathcal{N}(0,1)$.
 The move is accepted and the weights are updated with probability $p=\mathrm{min}\left(1, e^{-\beta\Delta\ell}\right)$, where $\Delta\ell$ is the loss difference between the current and proposed configurations.
 After $N$ proposed moves we increase the inverse temperature using a linear scheduler $\beta \leftarrow \beta+d\beta$.
 In the simulations we used $\beta_0=2000$, $d\beta=2$ and $\epsilon=5\times 10^{-3}$.
-Using this scheme we are able to efficiently sample typical solutions in the whole RS region ($\alpha < \alpha_{\mathrm{dat}}$.
+Using this scheme we are able to efficiently sample typical solutions in the whole RS region ($\alpha < \alpha_{\mathrm{dat}}$).
 Using these solutions we are able to make quantitatively good predictions even at moderate system sizes (see Fig.~\ref{Fig::sa_typ}).